brycewray/hugo-site/content/posts/2019/07/independence/index.md

 But then I picked up the brochure: the [amazing, original Macintosh brochure](https://www.digibarn.com/collections/ads/apple-mac/index.htm).

-> *"Of the 235 million people in America, only a fraction can use a computer.
+> Of the 235 million people in America, only a fraction can use a computer.
 Introducing Macintosh.
-For the rest of us.”*
+For the rest of us.

 It still, in my mind, is the greatest piece of marketing material ever created to sell a computer system --- or perhaps anything else.
 And then I really was stunned by the story it told: the thinking that had gone into making the Mac totally different, the ideas about how to use it that were a complete one-eighty from the staid crap that, say, the [IBM PC](https://arstechnica.com/gadgets/2017/06/ibm-pc-history-part-1/) of the time was built to handle. *Creative* stuff.